 Swagbucks is Making Our Shopping Cheaper and More Profitable

-We’ve been searching, getting cash-back, doing surveys and watching videos on Swagbucks for a year and have earned more than $400 in Ebay and Amazon gift cards.
+We’ve been searching, getting cash-back, doing surveys and watching videos on Swagbucks for a year and have earned more than $700 in eBay, Walmart, and Amazon gift cards.
 It’s a great tool for Making Money.
-Read our extensive review of Swagbucks here, and our one year summary of Swagbucks earnings here.
+Read our extensive review of Swagbucks here, and our one year summary of Swagbucks earnings.

 Another survey site that we’re testing is Survey Junkie – they aren’t as big as Swagbucks, but they do have 4 million members.
 They only do surveys on their site, but the differentiator is that you can cash in your survey earnings at any time, for any amount.

 Steve & Annette Economides – Scottsdale, AZ